Quaid Say Baatein

-Quaid Say Baatain is a Pakistani animated series about a young girl named Zainab, who is always thinking of ways to help and better Pakistan.
-In each episode she encounters a problem, which she then solves by remembering the words and actions of Quaid-e-Azam.
-The main purpose of this show was to present a role model to the Pakistani children.
+Quaid Say Baatain is a Pakistani animated series about a young girl named Zainab, who is always thinking of ways to help and improve Pakistan.
+In each episode, she encounters a problem, which she then tries to solve by recalling the words and actions of Pakistan's founder, the Quaid-e-Azam.
+The show was aimed at presenting a role model to the Pakistani children.

-The show has spread special messages among the youth.
-In one episode, it conveys the message of spreading peace and protecting Pakistan following the 2014 Peshawar school massacre.
+The show spread special messages among the youth.
+In one episode, it conveyed the message of spreading peace and protecting Pakistan following the 2014 Peshawar school massacre.